 We also thank our high school, college, employer partners and technology partner, for dedicating their expertise, passion for excellence, and valuable resources towards fulfilling the project objectives.

-For further information regarding Life After School, or to learn more about SenseAbility, please contact us at firstname.lastname@example.org.
+For further information regarding Life After School please contact us at email@example.com.